Kushal-Chandar/windows-setup/readme.md

 <h1 align="center">Welcome to Windows-Setup👋</h1>

-This script will make changes in the registry to change settings, add windows features (Hyper-V) and provide a GUI to remove windows bloatware.
+This script will make changes in the registry to change settings, add windows features (Hyper-V, WSL and Windows Sandbox (Windows Pro only)) and provide a GUI to remove windows bloatware.

 - [Prerequistes](#prerequistes)
   - [Windows stuff](#windows-stuff)